 There's a temple across the river from the hostel.
 Most of these bridges date from the 17th century.
 They used to all be entryways to temples.

 Here's the Akari hostel building.
-I asked if the building used to be a church, it's of an unusual design with a stained glass window at the front end of the top floor hallway.
+I asked if the building used to be a church.
+Unlike most of the rest of Japan, there are some churches in Nagasaki.
+The building is of an unusual design with a stained glass window at the front end of the top floor hallway.